-Tuesday, December 5 Fourth Quiz - Chapters 9,10 and 11
+Tuesday, December 5 Fourth Quiz - East Asia; South Asia; Southeast Asia

-Friday, December 16 Final Exam - All chapters.
+Friday, December 16

+Final Exam

 Group Activities/Presentations:

 At the beginning of the semester, a sign-up sheet will be shared where each student can choose a topic/date to participate in a group presentation.
 Each presentation will be based on content from the chapter(s) we are reading in that week's class.
 Participants in each group will collaborate on a 15-20 minute presentation on a designated topic and will be expected to produce (a slide or slides) and discuss their findings and answer questions.
 More specific instructions will be given at the start of the semester.